 5) Elena Tonetti-Vladimirova: Correlation between birth complications and traumatic experiences within family lineage

 The impact that family history and woman’s own experiences prior to the due date have on her delivery.
-What can be done before birth, and, in the best case scenario, even before conceiving to neutralise negative imprinting and assure a deeply satisfying outcome.
-Elena spoke to the purpose of her work and its deepening clarity in healing negative imprinting for the benefit of the next generation.
-She demonstrated a ‘monkey face’ and ‘seaweed swaying’ experiential exercises.
+What can be done before birth, and, in the best case scenario, even before conceiving to neutralise negative imprinting and assure a deeply satisfying outcome?
+Elena speaks to the purpose of her work and its deepening clarity in healing negative imprinting for the benefit of the next generation.
+She demonstrates a ‘monkey face’ and ‘seaweed swaying’ experiential exercises.

 6) Angelina Martinez Miranda: Traditional Midwifery Through the Generations

-A powerful and passionate midwife from Mexico, Angelina delivered a wonderful talk Traditions have a crucial role in indigenous cultures.
-In this talk Angelina will discuss how the traditional midwife plays an important role in the preservation of these traditions and will discuss the actions that traditional midwives have taken in our efforts against child birth becoming institutionalised.
+A powerful and passionate midwife from Mexico, Angelina delivers a wonderful talk.
+Traditions have a crucial role in indigenous cultures.
+In this talk Angelina discusses how the traditional midwife plays an important role in the preservation of these traditions and will discuss the actions that traditional midwives have taken in our efforts against child birth becoming institutionalised.
 Traditional midwifery in Mexico is concerned with the alignment of body, mind and spirit for the benefit of the mother-to be, her family and her community through the use of simple, non-invasive practices such as the use of the rebozo and various ceremonies to honour the woman during pregnancy, birth and post-partum.

 7) Ray Castellino and Charisse Basquin: Preparing Families for Birth and Supporting Birth Resolution